-A very useful companion to the Spin Coater (pictured above) is the Ossila Syringe Pump.
-It can be used for automatic dispensing and quenching of our perovskite layers to obtain high-quality films.
+A very useful companion to the Spin Coater (pictured above) is our Ossila Syringe Pumps.
+They can be used for automatic dispensing and quenching of our perovskite layers to obtain high-quality films.
 Our academic colleagues have also made some exciting progress on solution-processed perovskite solar cells via spray coating onto our standard substrates.
 Furthermore, perovskite solar cells are being characterised using the Ossila Solar Cell I-V Test System, which automatically calculates device metrics and can perform stability measurements.

-Over recent months we have also worked with our academic collaborators to bring more perovskite-based products to market, including: High-purity Methylammonium Iodide, Methylammonium Bromide, Formamidinium Iodide, and Formamidinium Bromide.
-We have also released our first set of perovskite inks, the first of these is I101(MAI:PbCl2), is designed to be processed in air and has demonstrated efficiencies in our labs up to 11.7%.
+Over recent months we have also worked with our academic collaborators to bring more perovskite-based products to market, including: high-purity Methylammonium Iodide, Methylammonium Bromide, Formamidinium Iodide, and Formamidinium Bromide.
+We have also released our first set of perovskite inks, the first of these is I101(MAI:PbCl2), designed to be processed in air and has demonstrated efficiencies of up to 11.7% in our labs.
 Our second ink, I201(MAI:PbCl2:PbI2) is formulated to be processed in a nitrogen atmosphere, and so far we have seen efficiencies up to 11.8%.
 Both inks are designed to help our customers reach high efficiencies incredibly quickly when first starting out with their perovskites research.
 We include optimised processing routines with both inks to maximise results.

 We will continue to develop our range of perovskite products in order to simplify fabrication and measurement, while also developing better characterisation tools and techniques.
-As always, please contact us if you have any questions.
+Contact us if you have any questions.